uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 ### Client-Side Caching

 To cache the fetched course data locally on the client, the following code can be used.
-The `useSWR` hook will automatically fetch the data from the server and store it until the specified `tag` has been invalidated, triggering a refetch of the data (similar to server-side caching, tags are not synchronized though).
+The `useSWR` hook will automatically fetch the data from the server and store it until the specified `tag` has been invalidated, triggering a refetch of the data (similar to server-side caching; tags are not synchronized between the caches).

 ```typescript
 // app/actions/useCachedPerson.ts